 I have “sole custody.”
 Do I need the father’s permission, or a court order, to move with my child to another state?

-The answer is a qualified yes.
+Yes.
 The exception is the so called 25-mile rule.

 Is a court order always required in order to permanently remove children outside of the boundaries you describe?

-Second, the other parent might sign the written notice described above.
+Second, the other parent might sign the written notice, described above.

 - the circumstances and reasons for the intended relocation;